 Women of Powerline Technicians officially launched in September of 2016.
 Women of PLT promotes diversity, inclusion and equality in the trades.
 We partner with employers to aid in establishing a sustainable workforce.
 Through initiatives Women of PLT creates possibilities for women to succeed in skilled trades and technical roles within the utilities of Canada’s electricity sector.
 Our vision is to see men and women represented on every distribution operations crew.

 Women of Powerline Technicians currently has chapters located in Ontario, Canada.
-We are in the process of building out coast to coast, connecting women in the electricity sector in trades and technical roles.
+We have plans to grow and include chapters in every province and territory, connecting women in the electricity sector in trade and technical roles.

 Women of PLT Advisory Committee is composed of exceptional members with a demonstrated commitment to further developing inclusive workplaces within Canada’s electricity sector.